-Given below is a comprehensive dictionary of Cybersecurity terms, concepts and word definitions for SCF 1.0; which is to be used in conjunction with the associated list of all the principal Axioms of Cybersecurity.
+HERE IS a comprehensive dictionary of Cybersecurity terms, concepts and word definitions for the Science of Cybersecurity Framework (SCF); which is to be used in conjunction with the principal Axioms of Cybersecurity.

 Absolute Security [TARGET]—for a point-to-point communication system—is the replication of a single instance (or primary-copy) of a datum—from one socially restricted access-node to another.
 In other words, it is the single-copy-send of a datum from one party to another; whereby no—socially accessible—nth-party copies exist whatsoever (hopefully persistently).